What is media planning? Why is it important?

 Note when and how you will track results.

 Set the date the campaign will end and final results will be tallied together with insights and recommendations for future ad campaigns.

-Media planning with Amazon Advertising
+Media planning example with Amazon Ads

 Customer success story: Home care brand’s annual planning

 Using insights to inform the home care brand’s media strategy